zxphyrx/highway/app/views/overview/starter-projects.md

 [solder.hackclub.com](https://solder.hackclub.com)

-In return, you'll get a $5 grant to uby your PCB and a kit of hardware components to play around with
+In return, you'll get a $5 grant to buy your PCB and a kit of hardware components to play around with

 <!-- *solder takes on average 1-5 hours to complete* -->